 Simply put – a life coach is someone who bridges the gap between where you are today and where you’d like to be, personally and professionally.
 Consider them the catalyst to finally get you “unstuck” and out of the rut you’ve been drowning in for years.

 Just like professional athletes have coaches who help them reach their maximum potential, we can benefit from the insight a coach can provide into our lives.
 A life coach is, well, a coach for life!

 Life coaches are the sherpas to your new life – the one you always knew you were meant for, but never knew exactly how to get there.
-They abolish limited beliefs, focus on personal development, and help you reach your full potential.
+They abolish self-limiting beliefs, focus on personal development, and help you reach your full potential.
 Life coaches range in different ages, costs, niches, and locations – all ready to help you elevate into a higher frequency of living.

-What topics do they focus on?
+What topics do life coaches focus on?

 There are many areas of life that can reap the benefits of life coaching, ranging from relationship troubles, stress and time management, career dissatisfaction, self-confidence, and overall motivation for life.
 Rather than looking at you as someone who needs “fixing,” life coaches want to help you improve to get to the next level.

 Life coaching is future-set.
 They don’t view you as broken, pathetic, or incapable – they believe we are all capable of what we need and want out of life.
 And they will walk with you every step of the way until you reach your goals.

 Hear how Blush Online Life Coaching has helped one of our favorite clients, Gaby!

 Life coaching combines counseling tools and motivational interviewing skills and combines them into a tailored process for you and your personal goals.
 While life coaching is typically goal oriented – it doesn’t have to be.
 There are different kinds of relationships life coaches has with their coaches.
 For example, a coach can focus on spirituality work that isn’t inherently goal-based and the work can continue for a lifetime.